Adrian925492/Docker/module1_note.md

 **Zombie process** - Zobie process is a process that has been finished its job, but has not been waited for by its parent process.
 In that case, the process is in fact not executing, but it is not terminated and its pid still exists in pid table.
 The danger of that is that too many zombie process can fill all PIDs and destabilize OS.

+**Process informations** - in /proc we have all informations about processes organized in catalogue structure.
+We can get from there for ex. informations about used resources, etc. The processes inside here are organized in folder structure, by ID, for example root process will be available under */proc/1* directory.
+We can also see how the user can see filesystem by */proc/1/root*.
+This will give us info about how the root user sees the fs.
+We can use it forex. to see files from container fs from host os just by going into: */proc/<PID of any process inside container>/root*.
+This will give us view of the fs inside container as root user of the container would see it.